gdsbook/book/notebooks/12_feature_engineering.md

 poi_count.head()
 ```

-The resulting `Series` is indexed on the AirBnB IDs, so we can assign it to the original `airbnbs` table.
-In this case, we know by construction that missing AirBnBs in `poi_count` do not have any POI within 500m, so we can fill missing values in the column with zeros.
+The resulting `Series` is indexed on the Airbnb IDs, so we can assign it to the original `airbnbs` table.
+In this case, we know by construction that missing Airbnbs in `poi_count` do not have any POI within 500m, so we can fill missing values in the column with zeros.

 ```python
 airbnbs_w_counts = airbnbs_albers.merge(